fenago/learn-java-12-programming/lab_guide/Lab_2.md

 presented material together and showed how polymorphism stays in the center of OOP.

-In the next chapter, the reader will become familiar with Java language syntax, including packages, importing, access modifiers, reserved and restricted keywords, and some aspects of Java reference types.
+In the next lab, the reader will become familiar with Java language syntax, including packages, importing, access modifiers, reserved and restricted keywords, and some aspects of Java reference types.
 The reader will also learn how to use the this and super keywords, what